hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ### Getting Started with Client API

 The first step is configuration.
 You can configure the Java client declaratively or programmatically.
 We will use the programmatic approach throughout this tutorial.
-Please refer to [Java Client Declarative Configuration](#java-client-declarative-configuration) for details.
+Please refer to the [Java Client Declarative Configuration section](#java-client-declarative-configuration) for details.

 ```java
 ClientConfig clientConfig = new ClientConfig();